 A research culture in which individual self-corrections are the default reaction when errors or misinterpretations have occurred might not only reduce conflict between authors and critics, but also change the way in which criticism from third parties is dealt with, as it would create more distance between researchers’ identities and their findings.

 Tavris says that simply acknowledging cognitive dissonance can help a person overcome it.
-By acknowledging that there is a difference between what you may have written and your self-image is an important way to reduce cognitive dissonance without digging in your heels or losing faith in yourself as a careful, honest researcher.
+Acknowledging that there is a difference between what you may have written and your self-image is an important way to reduce cognitive dissonance, without digging in your heels or losing faith in yourself as a careful, honest researcher.

 In their paper, the LOC team was careful to emphasize that admitting to mistakes doesn’t prove that someone is a bad researcher, and that correcting the record may actually be a sign of scientific virtue:

 Confronted with researchers who publicly admit to errors, one should keep in mind that this is not a reliable indicator that the researchers were less diligent in their work than others — after all, errors are frequent throughout the scientific record.

 On the contrary, given the potential (or perceived) costs of individual self-corrections, public admission of error could be taken as a costly and thus credible signal that the issuer cares about the correctness of the scientific record.

 They hope this new paradigm will encourage the scientific community as a whole to practice more self-correction.
 They suggest journals allow authors to attach LOC statements, explaining their reasons for doubting a result, instead of requiring total retractions.
 They also mention a more radical idea: a publishing system that allows for continuously updating articles based on new evidence or understanding while still preserving previous versions, in a kind of “wiki for science” model.